 The District established a single employer defined contribution pension plan (the "Plan") under the authority of the Florida Statute 190-011(3).
 In fiscal 2004, the District froze the 401K Plan and elected not to fund future contributions to the Plan.
-Plan assets at September 30, 2022 at Legg Mason totaled \$3,383 and were held in a money market fund.
-As of September 30, 2022, \$640 was due from the General Fund relating to 2003 and 2004 matching contributions.
-The District is making efforts to fully liquidate all funds in the Plan during the next year.
+Plan assets at September 30, 2023 totaled \$3,383 and were held in a money market fund with a financial institution.
+As of September 30, 2023, \$640 was due from the General Fund relating to 2003 and 2004 matching contributions.
+The District intends to fully liquidate all funds in the Plan during the next year.